1st-rapid-response-force/Training-Programs/docs/source/infantry/equipment.rst

 * TRIJICON ACOG
 * VORTEX Spitfire

-..note: Designated Marksmen do not have the option of choosing their scope.
+.. note: Designated Marksmen do not have the option of choosing their scope.
 All Designated Marksmen will use the M85A1 SSDS w/ AN/PVS7 as it is the only marksman sight with night vision compatability.

 Secondary Weapons
 ~~~~~~~~~~~~~~~~~~